-Iraisa Ann Reilly (She/ Ella) is a Jersey-born artist with a passion for telling stories that are bilingual, bicultural, and that actively address social concerns.
-Her play The Jersey Devil is a Papi Chulo was on the Yale Drama Series Shortlist (2022), and a recipient of the KCACTF Latinx New Play Prize and Mark Twain Prize for comedic playwriting (2021).
+Iraisa Ann Reilly (She/ Ella) is an artist who is half-Cuban, half-Irish and whole New Jersey.
+Her play The Jersey Devil is a Papi Chulo was part of Sol Project’s Sol Fest 2022, and on the Yale Drama Series Shortlist (2022).
+It was also a recipient of the KCACTF Latinx New Play Prize and Mark Twain Prize for comedic playwriting (2021).
 Iraisa Ann’s play Good Cuban Girls was developed and produced by Teatro Del Sol (at the Arden Theatre, 2019).
 Her work has been recognized by The Bay Area Playwright’s Festival, New York Classical Theatre, and Rorschach Theatre, and developed by The New Harmony Project, Theatre Exile, and NYU Production Lab’s Development Studio.
-Iraisa Ann’s screenplay, La Reina Del Bronx won Best Feature Screenplay at the Fusion Film Festival, 2022.
+Iraisa Ann’s screenplay, La Reina Del Bronx won Best Feature Screenplay at the Fusion Film Festival, 2022 and was a Semifinalist for the Vail Film Festival.
 As a performer, she recently appeared in Philadelphia Theatre Company’s production of The Wolves (#14), and wrote, produced and performed her own one-woman show, A Beginner’s Guide to Interpreting Aphasia for the Philadelphia Solow Fest.
-She is currently under commission with Texas A&M University-Corpus Christi to write a play about the life and work of Mexican-American civil rights activist, Dr. Hector P. Garcia.
+Most recently her play, House Bill #3979 Amendment #10: The Life and Works of Hector P. Garcia was developed, produced and performed by Texas A&M University-Corpus Christ.
 Iraisa Ann was semifinalist for the Page 73 Fellowship, 2019, and a recipient of the Chair Award from NYU’s Department of Dramatic Writing 2021.
 MFA in Dramatic Writing, NYU, BA Theatre and English University of Notre Dame.

-Upcoming: Saturday Mourning Cartoons staged reading at Bay Area Playwrights Festival August 5, 2022 Learn More
+Saturday Mourning Cartoons staged reading at Bay Area Playwrights Festival (Winner) August 5, 2022 Learn More

 The Jersey Devil is a Papi Chulo staged reading at Sol Project’s Sol Fest in partnership with Pregones and PRTT August 9, 2022 Learn More